scylladb/scylla-operator/enhancements/proposals/1405-alternator/README.md

 - Expose Alternator service using a load balanced endpoint (Service)
 - Expose Alternator over secure and static port
 - Expose Alternator on insecure port only if explicitly requested
+- Expose Alternator with Authorization on by default
 - Ensure e2e coverage for Alternator
 - Expose Alternator together with CQL (not exclusively)
 - Deprecate `scyllaclusters.scylla.scylladb.com/v1.spec.alternator.port`